-… is a loose collective project that explores working class, social, subversive and underground history and geography, mainly (but not always) around the areas where we live in London – in print, online, and through walks and occasional talks or actions.
+… is a project exploring working class, social, subversive and underground history and geography, mainly (but not always) around the areas where we live in London – in print, online, and through walks and occasional talks or actions.

 We’re interested in the past, not as an academic exercise divorced from our own lives and experiences, but because our current struggles to change the world around us for the better resonate with the movements of the past, and have taken place in the same streets and spaces.
 The ways we work, get housed, feed ourselves may alter over the years and decades – at heart we labour under basically hierarchical social relations – ties and divisions based on class, race, sex, who we choose to sleep with… and the other walls we desire to break down.